Social Skills Group

 cc: PHYSICIANS, EDUCATORS

 Dr. Vera Joffe has been working in the area of Selective Mutism for a few years.
 She is a member of the Selective Mutism Organization, and she has written a book for children and their families about Selective Mutism.
-Dr. Joffe will be presenting about Selective Mutism in two National Conferences this year: The American Psychological Association, and the American Academy of Child and Adolescent Psychiatry.
+Dr. Joffe has presented about Selective Mutism in National as well as Internatioanl Conferences on S.M. : The American Psychological Association, and the American Academy of Child and Adolescent Psychiatry.
 She also wrote a chapter about Selective Mutism and Social Anxiety for a book that was published in Brazil last year on Childhood Anxiety Disorders.
+Dr. Joffe also published a book on S.M. for families, teachers, and children which is now in the Second Edition.